grassroot72/fbputs/README.md

 ## Testing
 ```
+To run fbputs, you need to temporarily exit the X windows desktop and enter the
+console by press CTRL + ALT + F2.

 ./fbputs
 If you build with "-D DEMO" and run this program with no arguments, it will show
 you some demo contents of the following files: